greltel/abap-test-kit/CONTRIBUTING.md

 The demo in `ZATK_DEMO` is part of the test run too: both of its test classes must pass, and the README examples are copied from them.

+Not covered by tests, checked by review: the translation of an exception of `CL_ABAP_TESTDOUBLE` into `ZCX_ATK` in `lth_atdf_gateway` (`atdf_create_failed`, `atdf_route_failed`), because no doubled interface makes the framework fail deterministically.

+The same tests run off-stack on every push, transpiled to JavaScript; see [transpiler/README.md](transpiler/README.md) for what is stubbed or patched there and which tests only run on a real system.

 # How it works inside